 - Assisting students regarding WHS matters (advising the availability of sick bay and first aid kit).

-- Providing information to students related to requests for leave, changes to courses and cancellations, and forwarding the request to the Admissions Manager for processing where relevant.
+- Providing information to students related to requests for leave, changes to courses and cancellations, and forwarding the request to the Admin Manager for processing where relevant.